thephpleague/uri-src/docs/uri/7.0/psr7.md

 =======

-The package provides an expressive and efficient API around building and manipulating URI compliant with [version 2 of PSR-7](https://www.php-fig.org/psr/psr-7/).
+The package provides an expressive and efficient API around building and manipulating URI compliant with [PSR-7](https://www.php-fig.org/psr/psr-7/).
 It allows the easy creation of URI in multiple contexts to increase your DX while working with URI.

 <p class="message-notice">The class handles all URI schemes and default to HTTP(s) rules if the